JanSharp/quick-adjustable-inserters/notes.md

 - [x] make all qai prefixes lowercase, outside of type names of course
 - [x] maybe always script disable while adjusting
 - [x] do not use rotate locale, just make your own for not being able to adjust enemy structures
-- [ ] maybe add nothing technology effects/modifies with descriptions
+- [x] ~~maybe add nothing technology effects/modifies with descriptions~~ the tech descriptions are enough
 - [x] or just add technology descriptions
 - [x] use both the selection box and collision box to determine the size of the inserter
 - [x] auto detect more range technologies, simply by going sequentially (long-inserters-1, long-inserters-2, long-inserters-3, ...)